Make It Last Forever (song)

 "Make It Last Forever" is a 1988 single by Keith Sweat and Jacci McGhee.
 The song was written and produced by Keith Sweat and Teddy Riley.
-Taken as the second single and the title track from Sweat's debut album, the single peaked at #59 on the Billboard Hot 100 and was a hit on the Hot Black Singles chart, where it peaked at #2.
+Taken as the second single and the title track from Sweat's debut album, the single peaked at No. 59 on the Billboard Hot 100 and No. 2 on the Hot Black Singles chart.